-What does customer churn reduction mean
+What does customer churn reduction mean?

-In mathematical terms
+In mathematical terms:

 CLV = mL – CAC

 Where ‘m’ is the marginal contribution to the organization for a given unit contribution of a product sold or a service broken into billing cycle units.
-L is the length of time which the customer persists for with the organization without break i.e. customer acquisition cost need not be spent again for repeat purchase of a product or continued billing cycles of a service.
+L is the length of time that the customer persists for with the organization without break i.e. customer acquisition cost need not be spent again for repeat purchase of a product or continued billing cycles of service.

-Customer churn very simply put, occurs when a customer stops purchasing the product or subscribing to the service of a company.
+Customer churn occurs when a customer stops purchasing the product or subscribing to the service of a company.
 Let us take a common B2B example.
-A company X is subscribing an IT enabled service from company Y. There are issues that company X is facing with the service and they complain to company Y. With the issue not being resolved timely, or to satisfaction, company X explores other options and stops subscribing to the services of company X. This occurrence is a customer churn.
+A company X is subscribing to an IT enabled service from company Y. There are issues that company X is facing with the service and they complain to company Y. With the issue not being resolved timely, or to satisfaction, company X explores other options and stops subscribing to the services of company X. This occurrence is customer churn.

 Not only has company Y lost a continued subscription from a customer, but to woo back the same customer would require a renewed effort.
 This implies, another customer acquisition cost for the same customer.